- Join a club or society to get involved, learn from your peers, and gain industry connections

 Student Ambassador Program

-The Student Ambassador Program aims to put senior student ambassadors in touch with commencing and early degree students through fun coffee catch-ups on campus in weeks 0 and 2 of Semester.
+The Student Ambassador Program aims to put senior student ambassadors in touch with commencing and early degree students in weeks 0 and 1 of Semester.
 By joining this program you will be able to make new friends and learn more about opportunities available to you as a student.

-There are two ways to get involved: you can register to attend a coffee catch-up hosted by a student ambassador or if you are half-way through your degree, you can apply to become a Student Ambassador!
+There are two ways to get involved: you can attend our Orientation Program and Welcome Function events or if you are half-way through your degree, you can apply to become a Student Ambassador!

-- Have completed at least 100 points of study as a BCom or MBS student
+- Have completed at least 100 points of study as a MBS student

 - Have been actively involved in the student community through Faculty programs and events, clubs and societies and the like